isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Thread A loads the value of `id`, the OS context switches A out for some period, during which other threads create hundreds of IDs.
-Thread A is then allowed to run again, and `id` is written back to that location as A's read of `id` plus one.
+Thread A is then allowed to run again, and `id` is written back to that location as A’s read of `id` plus one.
 * Thread A and B load `id` and increment it simultaneously.
 They both get the same ID.